 International deliveries vary by country of destination.
 Delivery times average two to three business days to major business centers.
 However, items are not insured against delay in delivery since the U.S. Postal Service has no control over foreign delivery systems.
 Merchandise is insured against loss, damage, or rifling up to $500 at no added charge.
 Additional insurance may be purchased with coverage up to $5,000.
 Document reconstruction insurance is covered up to $500 maximum per shipment.

-Note: UF Mail Services has a Global Express Mail corporate account.
+Note: MU Mail Services has a Global Express Mail corporate account.
 Please contact a University Postal Manager for supplies.

 Most items are mailable to foreign countries.
 However, there are certain restrictions.
-It is important that mailers contact UF Mail Services to determine the proper classification and documentation required.
+It is important that mailers contact MU Mail Services to determine the proper classification and documentation required.